mmaisonnave/high-recall-information-retrieval-system/README.md

     # end of run
 ```

 The `utils.scal.SCAL.loop` method orchestrates the iterative process of labeling and model training in the SCAL system.
 It begins by extending the labeled dataset with randomly selected documents and trains a new classification model.
 Using the updated model, it identifies the most relevant documents from the unlabeled pool and samples a batch for further annotation.
 These documents are presented to the user for labeling (unless in simulation mode, where the process advances automatically and the labels are obtained from the `Oracle`).
-The method updates annotations and tracks progress, iteratively refining the classifier and selecting documents until the loop completes all iterations.
+The method updates annotations and tracks progress, iteratively refining the classifier and selecting documents until the `loop` completes all iterations.
 It ensures model storage, computes recall thresholds, and prepares the system for the final classification step.
 The `loop` method invokes the `myversions.pigeonXT.annotate` method from the `pigeonXT` class, which prompts the user for labels through a minimalist user interface.

-The two main methods besides the SAL system besides `loop` are:**`utils.scal.SCAL.after_loop`** and **`utils.scal.SCAL.finish`**.
+The two main methods, besides `loop`, in the SCAL system are:**`utils.scal.SCAL.after_loop`** and **`utils.scal.SCAL.finish`**.

 The `after_loop` method manages updates and maintain the system's state after each iteration of the SCAL process.
 It tracks labeled and unlabeled items, updates user-provided or simulated labels, and ensures consistency in the labeling.
 The method recalculates key metrics like precision, true positives, and recall estimates.
 Additionally, it expands the labeled collection, removes processed items from the unlabeled pool, and logs progress for debugging and evaluation.
 If there are unlabeled items remaining, it prepares for the next iteration; otherwise, it finalizes the process.